-Spend the night on our tent site, in our shelter or dormitory (with accompanying teacher bedrooms) or rent rooms on the island.
+Spend the night on our tent site, in our shelter, or rent our rooms (rooms are only available in July).

-Right next to our tent site, shelter and dormitory there are toilets and bathrooms, a well-equipped kitchen and a dining room.
+Right next to our tent site, shelter and rooms there are toilets and bathrooms, a well-equipped kitchen and a dining room.

 We can arrange a camp school/training courses for groups on all educational levels.
 Our experienced instructors will gladly teach environment, nature, island culture, team building exercises, sailing, survival trips, outdoor activities, crafts and much more.

 Example of 5-day school camp: